raed-nimer/CI_PP1_CG/README.md

 ### Navbar
-<p>The navigation bar includes the gym logo, four links to different sections of the page that are program, pricing, sign up form and contact.
-There's also a "join Now" button that takes the user to the sign up form. </p>
+<p>The navigation bar has the gym logo and four links to various page sections such as "Program", "Pricing", "Sign up" and "Contact".
+When you hover over a link, it will be highlighted with a white underline.
+Additionally, there's a "Join Now" button that directs users to the sign-up form. </p>

 ![Navbar](assets/navbar-view.png)

 ### Home
-<p>Home section includes a hero image, a brief introduction to the website and what it does and a "Get Started" button that takes the user to the sign up form. </p>
+<p>Home section includes a hero image, a brief introduction to the website and what it does and a "Get Started" button that takes the user to the sign-up form. </p>

 ![Hero image](assets/header-imge-view.png)